sonata-nfv/tng-sdk-descriptorgen/README.md

 * `npm install -g protractor`
 * `webdriver-manager update`

+Protractor needs Java, which can be installed using `sudo apt-get install default-jdk` on Ubuntu.
 Once installed, the unit tests can be executed with

 * Terminal 1: `webdriver-manager start`
 * Terminal 2 (inside the `test` directory): `protractor conf.js`

-This triggers the tests on Firefox and Chrome (you'll see browser windows pop up and close soon after).
+This triggers the tests (you'll see browser windows pop up and close soon after).
+By default, Firefox is used, but another browser can be configured in `conf.js`.
 Terminal 2 informs about the test progress and success.
 If and only if all tests finish successfully, `protractor` exits with code 0.

 If you have trouble installing or running `protractor`, try using `sudo`.